FrontisBV/DF23-UmbracoOpenAIChatBot/README.md

 To get started with this project, please follow the installation and usage instructions:

-1. Create or ise a valid OpenAI Api key that needs to be filled in the appsettings.json
+1. Create or use a valid OpenAI Api key that needs to be filled in the appsettings.json

 ```
   "OpenAIServiceOptions": {